 Our firm was born in 2002, when two experienced lawyers, Randi Arnot and Dan Heffernan, decided to merge their practices and opened Arnot Heffernan Law Office.
 The firm has grown steadily since then, and moved into a newly constructed office building in 2009.
 Brent Slobodian, who joined the firm in 2008, became a partner in 2013, and the name of the firm was changed to Arnot Heffernan Slobodian.
-The firm now comprises four lawyers, with a support staff of four administrative assistants and paralegals.
+The firm now comprises three lawyers, with a support staff of four administrative assistants and paralegals.
 Our firm is committed to helping each client find a solution that meets his or her specific, individual needs.

 Ms. Randi Arnot is a partner in the firm.
 Randi graduated from the College of Law at the University of Saskatchewan in 1983, completed her articles in Regina, and has been in private practice in Prince Albert since 1984.
 She received her training in mediation in 1987 with CDR Assoc. of Boulder, Colorado, and advanced training in Comprehensive Family and Divorce Mediation in 1997.
 Randi obtained further training in Collaborative Law in 2003.
 She is active in Prince Albert and surrounding area as a lawyer, mediator, collaborative lawyer, and arbitrator.
 She remains a member of the International Academy of Collaborative Professionals, Conflict Resolution Saskatchewan, Collaborative Lawyers of Saskatchewan Inc. (past president) and the Prince Albert Bar Association (past president).
 Randi is one of a few lawyers in the province presently appointed to act as Counsel for the Child, representing children in child protection matters.